mabq/arch-base/README.md

     Use `iwctl` if you need to connect to a wireless network.

+On the controller node:

-- Clone this repo on the controller node:
+- Clone this repo:

    ```bash
    git clone git@github.com:mabq/ansible-archlinux.git